 Art history students may substitute two predetermined courses from other departments to fulfill intermediate (200-level) curricular requirements.
-CLAS 121, 122, 220 or 221 can fulfill the "before 600 CE" time requirement and the "Europe and the Americas" place requirement.
+CLAS 121, 122, 220, or 221 and specific Special Topics courses approved by the chair can fulfill the "before 600 C.E." time requirement and the "Europe and the Americas" place requirement.
+ENGL 315: History of the Book may count as one of the 200-level electives.
 AMST 209 can fulfill the "after 1800" time requirement and the "Europe and the Americas" place requirement.
 These substitutions apply to majors and minors.